 - Rising interest in AR and VR fitness experiences

-In other words, we’re seeing not just another in-person fitness boom across North America, we’re also seeing that boom spanning both online and offline experiences.
+In other words, it’s not just another in-person fitness boom across North America, it’s a boom spanning both online and offline experiences.

 In the direct-to-consumer (DTC) fitness world, some emerging trends to watch include:

 - Wearable technology like smart watches and shoes

 - Home gyms and other fitness equipment remaining popular

 - Virtual personal trainers with subscription services